fbpx

 Donate the shell from your oyster roasts:

 Are you planning a private oyster roast?
 Do you own a seafood restaurant that serves oysters?
 Donate your shell to the G.E.O.R.G.I.A. program.
 Call UGA Marine Extension and Georgia Sea Grant to have our staff organize a shell collection.
-Alternatively, you can drop off shell at one of the recycling centers in Savannah, Brunswick and Jekyll Island.
+Alternatively, you can drop off shell at one of the recycling centers – Learn more here.

 Oyster Reef Building: